Take your elbow out to the side. Lovely. Now check in a mirror and see if the shoulder blade also goes up. Does it?

 Try again sans shoulder hike?

 Other examples: Carrying a bag.
 Brushing teeth.
 Driving.
 Writing.
 Typing.
 Reaching up to a high shelf.
 Eating.
 When stressed or cold or tired.
+When exercising beyond our body's capacity.

 When the way we carry out your daily activities is part of why our shoulders are getting increasingly tense and stiff, becoming aware of our movement habits is an essential step towards long-term mobility, strength and health.